Prologue: You’d be advised to skip this self-indulgent section

 Back down the other side we rejoin the trail and within minutes are entering the relatively lush environs of Anvil Camp, just shy of six hours since our departure.

-We find a good site just shy of the creek crossing which runs through the middle of Anvil.
+We find a good site before crossing the creek which runs through the middle of Anvil.
 It is not a gorgeous packing destination by Sierras standards but nonetheless it’s very nice as a base camp with ample shade and the creek nearby as a water source and constant nighttime lullaby.
 We encounter very few mosquitoes and see none of the mice that had been reported as being a problem here.

 It’s also interesting to note that this is the only trip I’ve taken of many in the Sierras where a bear canister is merely advised but not mandatory (we bring them anyway).
 In fact there isn’t much in the way of obvious wildlife here in general, maybe because it’s high and pretty dry.